A Cruel Angel's Thesis: Composition and lyrics

 Neko Oikawa was given the task of writing the lyrics; Ōtsuki instructed her to write something "philosophical" and to use complicated language.
 She focused on the key concepts of "mother", "boys and girls of fourteen" and "an adult woman".
 Oikawa, following the directives, completed the song in two hours, after having received few details of the anime and without having met Hidetoshi Satō.
 Oikawa and her manager watched the show's first two extant episodes and a document presenting the project.
 The author had in mind the figure of a mother who does not want her son to become an adult, and wrote ambiguous lyrics with an abundance of stylistic devices.
 The song begins with the voice of a woman who advises a young man to behave like an angel without mercy, encouraging him with the cry of shin wa ni nare (神話になれ).
-For the woman, the boy is still innocent and naive; he looks at her, smiles and says nothing, and she gently invites him to rest.
+For the woman, the boy is still innocent and naïve; he looks at her, smiles and says nothing, and she gently invites him to rest.
 The woman, reassuring him their meeting was chosen by fate, says; "On your back you have feathers that will carry you into the future".